apache/spark/docs/apache-airflow/modules_management.rst

    can write code that the webserver will be able to execute (ideally the webserver should never run code which can be modified by users who write DAGs).
-Therefore if you need to share some code with the webserver, it is highly recommended that you share it via ``config`` or ``plugins`` folder or via installed airflow packages (see below).
+Therefore if you need to share some code with the webserver, it is highly recommended that you share it via ``config`` or ``plugins`` folder or via installed Airflow packages (see below).
 Those folders are usually managed and accessible by different users (Admins/DevOps) than DAG folders (those are usually data-scientists), so they are considered as safe because they are part of configuration of the Airflow installation and controlled by the people managing the installation.